X-DIABLO-X/emotionDetector/README.md

 ## 📜 License

-This project is licensed under the MIT License. 📝
+This project is licensed under the Scaler School of Technology. 📝

 ---

 ## 🤗 Feedback & Support

 If you enjoy using **Smart Mirror**, give it a ⭐!
-For issues or suggestions, open an issue or drop us an email at **support@smartmirror.com**.
+For issues or suggestions, open an issue or drop us an email at **harshit.tiwari080805@gmail.com**.

 ---